eXascaleInfolab/clubmark/README.md

 > This section should be omitted if the benchmarking is run on the docker container.

 The target environment is *Linux Ubuntu 16.04 x64*.
-To install all the requirements locally, execute from the PyCABeM repository directory:
+To install all the requirements locally, execute from the Clubmark repository directory:
 ```sh
 $ ./install_reqs.sh
 ```